-General quiz about China 1Starter level quiz on the geography, history, traditions and language of China *Revised*.
+General quiz about China 1Starter level quiz on the traditions, geography, history and language of China (1).

 The Giant Panda lives in mountainous regions of Sichuan; Shanxi and Shaanxi provinces.
 A captive breeding program has started to increase numbers of this critically endangered animal.